nealcrook/nascom/m5/README.md

 I have never seen the official M5 documentation but I assume that the article was a straight reproduction of that documentation.

-The article was concse and well-written but contained many, many transcription errors.
+The article was concise and well-written but contained many, many transcription errors.
 Some, for example "A-7" when "A-Z" was intended, were easy to spot;
 others less so.